Skip to main content

 Eligibility.
 People who live, work or attend school in Jefferson County are eligible for a free library card, which entitles them to borrow books and other items and use library services.
 If you need a new or replacement library card, visit the front desk.

 Children's cards.
 Parents, guardians or grandparents may apply for a children's card for their minor children and teens.
-Children under 16 must have an adult gurantor with a valid library card who will assume responsiblity for the child's library use.
-Children over 16 do not require a gurantor, but still require a parent's or guardian's signature.
+Children under 16 must have an adult guarantor with a valid library card who will assume responsibility for the child's library use.
+Children over 16 do not require a guarantor, but still require a parent's or guardian's signature.
 Consistent with state law, library records become private at age 16.
 However, parents are still responsible for supervising their child's library use until age 18.

 Cooperative.
 Library cards may be used at any member library of the Wilderness Coast Public Libraries cooperative.
 These libraries are the Jefferson County Public Library, Wakulla County Public Library, and Franklin County Public Library.